Pembrokeshire College, Merlins Bridge, Haverfordwest, Pembrokeshire, SA61 1SZ

 Is this course right for me?

-Completion of this course could allow you to pursue a career in acting, stage management, technical theatre, teaching, or other arts based careers either in or out of the entertainment industry.
-It is a very active, hands-on course for anyone passionate about making live theatre.
+This course if for those who dream of a career in acting, stage management, technical theatre, teaching, or any arts-related field.
+It’s an active, immersive course for anyone passionate about making live theatre.

-• Five GCSEs at grade C or above (may include one relevant equivalent) to include English Language/First Language Welsh and Mathematics/Numeracy at grade D or above
+• Five GCSEs at grade C or above (may include one relevant equivalent) to include English Language/First Language Welsh and Mathematics at grade D or above

 • Evidence of recent involvement in performing arts